-Research also reveals that, at the regional level, the US is the most prominent market and accounts for an estimated share of around 35% of the global nanotechnology market.
-Although several developing economies such as, China, Korea, India, and Brazil have started to invest in nanotechnology R&D, the US will continue to account for the largest share in the industry in future.
-The report also includes comprehensive information regarding the development of nanotechnology market in the US, with focus on budget allocation for R&D, agencies working in this field, and federal funding.
+Research reveals that at the regional level, the US is the most prominent market and accounts for an estimated share of around 35% of the global nanotechnology market before 2020.
+Although several developing economies such as, China, Korea, India, and Brazil have started to invest in nanotechnology R&D, the US could continue to account for the largest share in the industry in future.

 Although developed markets such as, the US, France, Germany etc. have drafted regulations for the nanotechnology industry long time back, the nanotechnology market is still at its nascent stage.
 Even, developing markets such as, Brazil, China, India, and Taiwan have proposed plans to draft regulations for the industry.

 The global nanotechnology market was valued at over£800 million in 2018 and is forecasted to exceed £1,700 million by the middle of the next decade, growing at a CAGR of 10.5% from 2019 to 2025.
 Nanoscience and nanotechnology are the study of nanoparticles and devices, which find their applications across all the science fields from chemical, bio-medical, mechanics, and material science among others.
 Nanotechnology market encompasses the production and application of physical, chemical, and biological systems and devices at scales ranging from individual atoms or molecules to around 100 nanometers.